kubernetes/website/docs/getting-started-guides/rkt/notes.md

 ## Volume relabeling

 Currently rkt supports only *per-pod* volume relabeling.
-After relabeling, the mounted volume is shared by all containers in the pod.
-There is not yet a way to make the relabeled volume accessible to only one, or some subset, of containers in the pod.
+After relabeling, the mounted volume is shared by all Containers in the pod.
+There is not yet a way to make the relabeled volume accessible to only one, or some subset, of Containers in the pod.
 [Kubernetes issue # 28187](https://github.com/kubernetes/kubernetes/issues/28187) has the details.

 ## kubectl get logs

 Under rktnetes, `kubectl get logs` currently cannot get logs from applications that write them to directly to `/dev/stdout`.
 Currently such log messages are printed on the node's console.

-## Init containers
+## Init Containers

-The beta [init container](/docs/user-guide/pods/init-containers.md) feature is currently not supported.
+[Init Container](/docs/user-guide/pods/init-containers.md) feature is currently not supported.

 ## Container restart back-off